 2. Fill in your child's details and nominate 3 kindergartens in order of preference

 - proof that you live in the City of Whittlesea (e.g, a copy of your current driver’s licence, rates notice, telephone, gas, electricity or water bill).
 If you are a non-resident, provide proof of primary childcare and/or work arrangements within the municipality, (e.g a signed Statutory Declaration)

-- In person by visiting our offices located at 25 Ferres Boulevard, South Morang
+- In person - Council Offices, 25 Ferres Boulevard, South Morang

 Kindergarten placement offers